A one-page resume is a summary. Hence the word "resume". And also, why your resume should be one-page.

-The same thing applies to when you submit your resume for a job, especially when your resume is a two-pager (or more).
-While your extensive and relevant professional experience requires (and deserves) a two-page resume, a recruiter has to spend hours upon hours going through cover letters and resumes.
-The last thing they want is to have to read through a resume that seems to go on forever.
-It’s especially frustrating if they read through a lengthy resume, only to find that the candidate isn’t a good match for the role.
+Why do we do these things?
+Because we want to get a quick idea of what something is before committing further time or money.
+The same thing applies to when you submit your resume for a job, especially when your resume is long.
+While your extensive and relevant professional experience may require (and deserve) a two-page resume, a recruiter has to spend hours upon hours going through cover letters and resumes.
+The last thing they want is to have to read through a lengthy resume only to find that the candidate isn’t a good match.

-How do you avoid creating more work for the person you want to impress while simultaneously making sure they know that you are a perfect fit for the position?
+The two-fold strategy here is to avoid creating more work for the person you want to impress while simultaneously making sure they know that you are a perfect fit for the position!

 This brief section of your resume gives you the opportunity to give employers a quick overview of who you are and what you bring to the table.
 You can think of it as an elevator pitch for your resume: it gives enough information to draw the reader in and leaves them wanting to learn more about you.